valory-xyz/autonolas-aip/content/apis/core-olas-staking.md

 The following steps have been done:

+- Temperature Check Snapshot: Create a temperature check on all AIP-4 components to gauge the community interest (https://snapshot.org/#/autonolas.eth/proposal/0x1e83a657148967b395a025f16231031d62eaea3ecf5c947b7a2ee2e963a4eacf)

+- Development, external audit and deployment of smart contracts enabling Olas staking (external audit: https://code4rena.com/reports/2024-05-olas).

 - Governance vote to update old protocol contracts related to OLAS staking mechanism and integrate the new smart contracts in Olas protocol.

-- Development, external audit and deployment of smart contracts enabling Olas staking (external audit: https://code4rena.com/reports/2024-05-olas).

-Steps left:

-1) Temperature Check Snapshot: Create a temperature check on all AIP-4 components to gauge the community interest.